Growyourbrand.net Reference notes on brand consequence May 2026

 Adweek reported that the Splat returned in Nickelodeon's first brand refresh in 14 years, and that the Splat first appeared as on-air branding in 1984.

-Nickelodeon belongs in the archive because its strongest identity cue made the channel feel less contained than the television box around it.
+Nickelodeon belongs in Grow Your Brand because its strongest identity cue made the channel feel less contained than the television box around it.

 For operators, the rule is useful.
 If the audience comes for energy, the identity should move like the audience expects the product to move.
 A tidy mark alone would have made the channel behave older than its viewers.